Our Story

 And within Thüringen, the town of Volkstedt was particularly renowned for its fine porcelain.
 By the year 1850, Volkstedt had further developed its repertoire when it began producing the famous lace figurines.
 “Dresden Lace” materialised through a process whereby real cotton lace was dipped in soft porcelain paste and then fired.
 The fabric burned away, leaving a fragile porcelain lace shell, which though delicate could withstand the test of time.

-So with the Saar family re-united, and with the original moulds intact, they soon re-established the MV tradition in a small town at the edge of the Black Forest.
+So with the Saar family re-united, and with some of the original moulds intact, they soon re-established the MV tradition in the small town of Rottweil on the edge of the Black Forest.
 They continued to produce Müller Volkstedt lace porcelain figurines there for the next decade or so.

-The Saar’s spirit of adventure was, however, not exhausted.
+The Saars spirit of adventure was, however, not exhausted.
 Of course, they realised that with the original moulds, with their own intimate knowledge of the technical processes, and the inherited artistic influences, theirs was a truly mobile business.
 As long as they had a workforce, who could produce the figurines to meet the exacting standards of the MV tradition, they could move anywhere.
 In 1962, Ireland came calling.
-Attracted by the casual lifestyle and friendliness of the Irish people, the Saar’s decided to transfer their lace porcelain business to Dromcolliher, a small rural town in the South West of Ireland., made famous by Percy French’s Song “Dromcolliher”.
-The Saar’s were warmly welcomed by this small farming community, and it was not long before the MV figurines were being enthusiastically produced by the local crafts people under the expert tutorship of the Saar family.
+Attracted by the casual lifestyle and friendliness of the Irish people, the Saars decided to transfer their lace porcelain business to Dromcolliher, a small rural town in south west Ireland, made famous by Percy French’s poem “Dromcolliher”.
+The Saars were warmly welcomed by the locals, and it was not long before the MV figurines were being enthusiastically produced by the local crafts people under the expert tutorship of the Saar family.
 A small town in Ireland had given birth to Irish Dresden.

-The Saar’s settled quickly and easily into their new homeplace.
-However, tragically and somewhat ironically – as he had immediately fallen in love with Ireland’s unique outdoors lifestyle – Oskar passed away in 1968, just 6 years after the family had uprooted from Germany to start a new life in Ireland.
-It was a huge loss, but experience had taught the Saar’s, among other things, that life must go on, and Johanna and Sabina were soon again immersed in growing their business from Dromcolliher and in ensuring that the locals would continue to benefit from having a much-needed source of income to the community.
+The Saars settled quickly into their new homeplace.
+However, tragically and somewhat ironically – as he had immediately fallen in love with Ireland’s unique outdoors lifestyle – Oskar passed away in 1968, just 6 years after the family had moved from Germany.
+It was a huge loss, but experience had taught the Saars, among other things, that life must go on, and the Saars were soon again immersed in growing their business from Dromcolliher and in ensuring that the locals would continue to benefit from having a much-needed source of income to the community.

-“Every unique Irish Dresden piece brings to its owner a sense of history, tradition, artistry, individuality, prestige and luxurious lifestyle …”
+“Every unique Irish Dresden piece brings to its owner a sense of history, tradition, artistry, individuality, prestige and luxury lifestyle …”